 Salary: £18,909 plus shift allowance.

-We are not currently recruiting for PCSOs.
-However, you can register your email address for job alerts via the link to our E-recruiting site below.
+You can register your email address for job alerts via the link to our E-recruiting site below.

 It's time to take on a new role with variety, meaning and excitement - not to mention great salary and benefits.
 We're building up a pool of people who are committed to making the community safer.
 That means we'll be keeping successful applicants' details on file and when the next suitable vacancy arises we'll be in touch.
 In return, you can look forward to dealing with things that have a big impact of people's quality of life.
 That means patrolling the streets and being a visible police presence - building trust and confidence.
 The job satisfaction and variety is huge and you'll play a key part in reducing fear of crime.

 Hampshire Constabulary welcomes applicants from prospective employees who are disabled.
 We are committed to ensuring that all applicants who are disabled and who meet the minimum criteria for a vacancy will be offered access to the selection process.

 Every police force has its own appointment standards and assessment process for Police Community Support Officers.